Antypodish/FlowFieldNavigation/README.md

 3 - Local Avoidance usin Boids algorithm.
 (Normal)
 4 - In order to make "real" walls, a 2d collision system, exclusive to pathfinding, will be developed.
 (Unknown) 5 - Optimization, optimization, optimization!!
-(Eternal)
+(Eternal) 6 - Implement LOS for pathfinding destination in order to make agent movement more natural.
+(Easy?)

 Far Future Plans:
 1 - Rewriting the system using DOTS, specifically ECS.